Maxim Ksuta

 The presented artwork is part of the series “Quantum Project,” which combines the artist’s meticulous technique and conceptual depth.
 The painting, created entirely with a No. 2 brush, draws inspiration from the intricate beauty of Roman micro-mosaics.
 Each brushstroke becomes a fragment of a greater whole, forming a cohesive image with a tactile, mosaic-like texture.

-The artist has meticulously developed a custom palette, based on the principles of index color.
+The artist has meticulously developed a custom palette based on the principles of indexed color.
 This approach allows the artwork to achieve a harmonious balance of hues and a systematic structure, reminiscent of digital pixelation yet maintaining the organic essence of traditional painting.
 The deliberate selection and application of color transform each element into a symbol of precision, suggesting the interconnectivity of the micro and macro.

 “Quantum Painting,” as a technique, bridges the worlds of science and art.
 The title “Quantum Project” encapsulates the conceptual underpinning of this series.
 Each painting reflects the complexity of quantum processes, where order and chaos coexist, and the smallest particles form the fabric of the universe.
 This innovative approach encourages viewers to delve into the relationship between structure, randomness, and perception.